disneystreaming/smithy4s/modules/docs/src/02-the-smithy-idl/01-smithy-idl.md

 ### Structures

 Structures are product types.
-In scala, they naturally translate to case classes in Scala.
+In scala, they naturally translate to case classes.

 ```kotlin
 namespace foo